wix-incubator/wix-rest-docs/guides/Pagination.md

 You can often override the default sorting by specifying a new field and order.

-### Sort _List_ methods
+### Sorting _List_ methods

 _List_ methods are designed to be lightweight requests.
-For this reason, sorting is applied through the query parameters, typically with sort field name and order fields.
+For this reason, sorting is applied in REST through query parameters, typically with sort field name and order fields.

 For example, to list contacts by last name in ascending order: